If you have questions, you can email: email@example.com

 Q: I only want to make my artifacts public if the paper is accepted.
 Is that okay?

 A: Yes.
 Artifacts will only be examined after papers are accepted.
-You can wait until you hear the decision on your paper before making your artifacts public.
+You can wait until you hear the decision on your paper before making your artifacts public, but you must complete the form at the time of submission; information in the form will not be used until after paper acceptance.

 Q: Does the artifact submission link need to be anonymous?